Simple Chicken Perloo: South Carolina Classic

 How to Make Chicken Perloo

-Step 1: This dish begins by browning chicken thighs in a large Dutch Oven before removing them to a holding plate.
-Then, in the same pot, saute the bacon and vegetables before adding the rice.
+This dish begins by browning chicken thighs in a large Dutch Oven before removing them to a holding plate.
+Then, saute the bacon and vegetables in the same pot before adding the rice.

-Step 2: Add the tomatoes, chicken stock, 1 cup water, bay leaf, and red pepper flakes (if using) to the pot.
-Stir well and bring to a simmer, then add the chicken thighs and bring back to a simmer.
+Add the tomatoes, chicken stock, 1 cup water, bay leaf, and red pepper flakes (if using) to the pot.
+Stir well and bring to a simmer, then add the chicken thighs and return to a simmer.

 It’s delicious and simple.
 And my guys are always going back for seconds.